galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 ## Front end

-Now, let's connect the last piece missing on our puzzle, the front-end.
+Now, let’s connect the final missing piece of our puzzle, the front-end.

 My focus here is on the GraphQL part, so, I'm not concerned about styling or testing the components properly.